ECOMMERCE: LOGISTICS

 The surge in online shopping comes with an inevitable side effect: product returns.
 Customer decisions to send back items that they buy online are shaping return policies as well as contributing to the expansion of the reverse logistics market.

 The global reverse logistics market is growing.
-Find out the projections for the reverse logistics market alongside the top product categories bought online and the share of eCommerce returns in total retail returns.
+We provide an overview of reverse logistics before diving into a data-based analysis of reverse logistics market development, top product categories bought online, and the share of eCommerce returns in total retail returns.

 Global Reverse Logistics: Market Development from 2022 to 2029